Cherreads

 Mission: Payback.

-But as with all beautiful ideas—reality was cruel.
+But as with all beautiful ideas, reality was cruel.

-And it worked.
+And it worked!

 A certain white-haired boy, watching a baby not even six months old babble proudly while grabbing at him:

-(Teacher… you left me too soon… Way too soon…)
+"Teacher… you left me and this world too soon…!
+Way too soon…!"

 Today marked six months since the Nine Tails incident.
 After months of nonstop political fires, rebuilding, and sleepless nights, Hiruzen Sarutobi finally had a moment to rest.
-Feeling like taking a walk through the recovering village, he grabbed his Hokage hat, called for an ANBU escort, and took a few files to review on the go.

-Sarutobi nodded with an exhausted smile.
 "As expected of him."

 Shikaku continued.
 "Tsunade-sama left a note in her tent.
 She's already gone with her disciple.
 She said she was bored, and not to worry about the Cloud Village."